Archana2003-Jkumar/rl-policy-evaluation/README.md

 # POLICY EVALUATION
+## AIM
 To code a python program to evaluate two policies and find which is the best policy.
-## AIM
-1.Import the required packages.
-2.Create a policy.
-3.Function to evaluate the policies.
-4.Evaluate the policies.
-5.Compare the policy and return the best policy.
 ## PROBLEM STATEMENT
 Explain the problem statement.